 - Language Equals Thought: When presented with her stallion, Daenerys asks Jorah Mormont for the Dothraki word for "thank you," only to be told it doesn't exist.

 - Love Makes You Evil: "The things I do for love." (shoves Bran out window)

 - Marital Rape License: Despite Daenerys being visibly distraught, Khal Drogo forces himself on his new bride.
 This is Adaptational Villainy from the novels, where he took the time to soothe and caress Daenerys before taking her virginity.

 - Odd Friendship: Robert, a Boisterous Bruiser and Adipose Rex, and Ned (Sean Bean).
 The fact that Ned is the only person able to address Robert as a man instead of as "Your Grace"—not to mention the fact that Robert is one of the few people to get Ned to drop his Stoic exterior—says volumes about their friendship.

-- Precision F-Strike: Just to establish what kind of shit Viserys is..."I would let his whole tribe fuck you - all forty thousand men - and their horses too if that's what it took."
+- Precision F-Strike:Viserys: I want the throne.
+I would let his whole tribe fuck you, all 40,000 men and their horses too, if that's what it took.

 - Right Through His Pants:

 - From Dan Weiss and David Benioff's DVD commentary: "Jaime Lannister—famous for killing the king and for perfecting the fully clothed sex act."

 - The Dothraki warriors are having sex right in front of Daenerys during her wedding.
 In clothes, presumably to stop their wedding tackle flopping about during the subsequent fight.

 - Viserys, a Targaryen heir to the throne living in exile, makes this clear with every word that comes out of his mouth.
 His younger sister suffers the most because he only holds power over her.